wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ![Visualization of Throughput and Latency](../assets/img/services/visualization-of-statistics.png)

 Congratulations!
-Now you have successfully created a services, tested it, deployed it, and obnserved its statistics.
+Now you have successfully created a service, tested it, deployed it, and observed its statistics.